jl4282/csci-ua.0480-spring2016-010/slides/06/prototypes.markdown

 </section>

 <section markdown="block">
-## Something Happened!
+### Something Happened!
+Just one Prototype

-### When we added a property to the constructor's prototype, something happened!

-__How were the instances of that constructor affected?__ &rarr;
+When we added a property to the constructor's prototype, something unusual happened!  __How were the instances of that constructor affected?__ &rarr;

-The instances immediately had access to the new property, even though they were instantiated before the prototype was set.
+__The instances immediately had access to the new property__, even though they were instantiated before the prototype was set.
 {:.fragment}

+1. {:.fragment} all instances share that prototype object
+2. {:.fragment} so... when a property is looked up on any of those instances and isn't found
+3. {:.fragment} it looks at that shared prototype object
+4. {:.fragment} it's typical for a prototype object to only contain methods
 </section>

 <section markdown="block">